sridinesh04/Asset-Management-Portal-Smart-Intenz/README.md

 # Asset-Management-Portal-Smart-Intenz
-ChatGPT said: Streamline asset tracking with our ServiceNow Asset Management Portal!
+Streamline asset tracking with our ServiceNow Asset Management Portal!
 Automate asset lifecycle, warranty alerts, and real-time reporting.
 Built with UI Actions, Scheduled Jobs, and Reports.
 Developed under SmartInternz Internship.
 Watch now to see efficient asset management in action!
 🎯 Asset Management Portal | ServiceNow Project Demo | SmartInternz

 Welcome to our project showcase!
 In this video, we present the Asset Management Portal, a powerful solution developed on the ServiceNow platform to streamline the tracking, allocation, and maintenance of both physical and digital assets across an organization.